travigd/sentry-javascript/packages/browser/test/e2e/README.md

 ### Fixtures

 [Fixtures](https://playwright.dev/docs/api/class-fixtures) allows us to define the globals and test-specific information in assertion groups (`test.ts` files).
 In it's current state, `fixtures.ts` contains an extension over the pure version of `test()` function of Playwright.
-All the tests should import `test` function from `utils/fixtures.ts` instead of `@playwright/test` to be able to access the extra fixtures.
+All the tests should import `sentryTest` function from `utils/fixtures.ts` instead of `@playwright/test` to be able to access the extra fixtures.

+## Running Tests Locally

+Tests can be run locally using the latest version of Chromium with:

+`yarn test`

+To run tests with a different browser such as `firefox` or `webkit`:

+`yarn test --browser='firefox'`
+`yarn test --browser='webkit'`

+Or to run on all three browsers:

+`yarn test --browser='all'`

+To filter tests by their title:

+`yarn test -g "XMLHttpRequest without any handlers set"`

+You can refer to [Playwright documentation](https://playwright.dev/docs/test-cli) for other CLI options.
 ### Troubleshooting

 Apart from [Playwright-specific issues](https://playwright.dev/docs/troubleshooting), below are common issues that might occur while writing tests for Sentry Browser SDK.